Accounting Complaints Policy

 Tenneco is committed to maintaining compliance with all applicable securities laws and regulations, accounting standards, accounting controls and audit practices.
-Any Tenneco employee may submit a good faith complaint or concern regarding accounting or auditing matters, including without limitation matters as to financial presentation and communications with internal and external auditors, to Company management without fear of dismissal or retaliation of any kind.
-Employees, and other individuals with knowledge of Tenneco accounting, control or audit practices, are strongly encouraged to report good faith complaints or concerns regarding such matters.
+Any Tenneco employee may submit a good faith complaint or concern regarding accounting, internal accounting controls or auditing matters ("Accounting Matters"), including without limitation matters as to financial presentation and communications with internal and external auditors, to Company management without fear of dismissal or retaliation of any kind.
+Employees, and other individuals with knowledge of Tenneco Accounting Matters are strongly encouraged to report good faith complaints or concerns regarding such matters.

-The Tenneco Audit Committee has established the following procedures for (1) receiving, retaining and treating complaints regarding accounting, internal controls, or auditing matters, and (2) how employees can submit confidential, anonymous concerns about questionable accounting or auditing matters.
-The Audit Committee will oversee the investigation and resolution of reported complaints and concerns and have overall authority for the implementation of this policy.
+The Tenneco Audit Committee has established the following procedures for (1) receiving, retaining and treating complaints regarding Accounting Matters and (2) how employees can submit confidential, anonymous concerns about questionable Accounting Matters.
+The Audit Committee will oversee the investigation and resolution of complaints that present material issues and will have overall authority for the implementation of this policy.

-These procedures cover complaints or concerns relating to any questionable accounting, internal control or auditing matter.
+These procedures cover complaints or concerns relating to any questionable Accounting Matter.
 The following are examples, but they are not meant to limit the types of issues that could be communicated:

 - Any fraud or deliberate error in preparing, evaluating, reviewing or auditing any financial statement;